West Cape May, NJ 08204

 Government Energy Aggregation

-The Board of Commissioners has been discussing energy aggregation wiht an eye toward lowering the electric rates for ratepayers in the Borough.
+The Board of Commissioners has been discussing energy aggregation with an eye toward lowering the electric rates for ratepayers in the Borough.
 Gary Finger of the NJ Board of Public Utilities made a presentation at the last Commissioners meeting to explain the process and benefits of energy aggregation.
 Click here to view his Power Point presentation.

 Need Help Paying Your Utility Bills?